ai/size-limit/README.md

 ## How It Works

-1. Size Limit contains CLI tool, 3 plugins (`file`, `webpack`, `time`) and 3 plugin presets for popular cases (`app`, `big-lib`, `small-lib`).
+1. Size Limit contains a CLI tool, 3 plugins (`file`, `webpack`, `time`) and 3 plugin presets for popular use cases (`app`, `big-lib`, `small-lib`).
-   CLI tool finds plugins in `package.json` and load the config.
+   A CLI tool finds plugins in `package.json` and loads the config.
-2. If you use `webpack` plugin, Size Limit bundles JS files into the single file.
+2. If you use the `webpack` plugin, Size Limit will bundle your JS files into a single file.
 It is important to track dependencies and webpack polyfills.
-   It is also useful for small libraries with many small files and without bundler.
+   It is also useful for small libraries with many small files and without a bundler.
-3. `webpack` plugin creates an empty webpack project, adds your library and looks for the bundle size difference.
+3. The `webpack` plugin creates an empty webpack project, adds your library and looks for the bundle size difference.
-4. `time` plugin compares current machine performance with low-priced Android devices to calculate CPU throttling rate.
+4. The `time` plugin compares the current machine performance with that of a low-priced Android devices to calculate the CPU throttling rate.
-5. Then `time` plugin runs headless Chrome (or desktop Chrome if it available) to tracks the time using by browser to compile and execute JS.
+5. Then the `time` plugin runs headless Chrome (or desktop Chrome if it’s available) to track the time a browser takes to compile and execute your JS.

 ## Usage

 ### JS Applications

-Application has its  own bundler and sends JS bundle directly to a client (without publish it to npm).
+Suiteable for applications that have their own bundler and send the JS bundle directly to a client (without publishing it to npm).
+Think of a user-facing app or website, like an email client, a CRM, a landing page or a blog with interactive elements, using React/Vue/Svelte lib or vanilla JS.

 <details><summary><b>Show instructions</b></summary>

-1. Install preset:
+1. Install the preset:

     ```sh
     $ npm install --save-dev @size-limit/preset-app
     ```

-2. Add `size-limit` section to `package.json` and `size` script:
+2. Add the `size-limit` section and the `size` script to your `package.json`:

     ```diff
     + "size-limit": [